Preparing for a Texas Divorce? Consider These Steps

 • Make sure that you have enough money to afford the living expenses after moving out or staying in the marital residence.

-• If you have a Last Will and Testament, consider updating it if you are planning to file for divorce.
+• If you have a Last Will and Testament, consider updating it if you plan to file for divorce.

 • Open a credit card, a checking account, and a savings account in your name.